 The Humanities Center hosts faculty from the University of Pittsburgh as Faculty Fellows.
 Each of these fellows receives a course release, participates in the intellectual life of the Center, and leads a colloquium.

 Graduate Student Summer Research Fellowships

 The Center also hosts graduate students from the University of Pittsburgh as Graduate Fellows.
 Each Graduate Fellow receives a summer research fellowship, participates in the intellectual life of the Center, and leads a colloquium.

 In collaboration with the Dietrich School of Arts and Sciences, the Humanities Center sponsors a Co-Teaching Fellowship.
 Faculty from different departments at the University of Pittsburgh can apply to develop a new co-taught undergraduate course.
 They receive course releases to do this, participate in the intellectual life of the Center, and lead a colloquium.

 The Center invites scholars from around the world to take part in short-term visits to the University of Pittsburgh.
 Formats vary, but these visiting short-term fellows often present one public lecture, one round-table colloquium discussion, and one student-focused event.

 The Center supports research across disciplinary boundaries, and to that end we extend research funds to seminars and incubators taking up transdisciplinary research topics.

-For one week at the end of the spring term, after Commencement, a celebrated guest scholar leads a five-day intensive Spring Faculty Seminar, drawing faculty and graduate students alike.
+Each year, for one week at the end of the spring term, the Center hosts a celebrated guest scholar who leads a five-day intensive Summer Seminar that is open to all in the Pitt community.